Are you planning to visit Madagascar? Check if you need a power plug adapter or voltage converter for the power sockets (outlets) used in Madagascar.

 Below you find pictures of the applied power sockets and corresponding plugs.
 And we provide more information about the voltage and frequency.

 Electricity in Madagascar

-In Madagascar the power plugs and sockets are of type C, D, E, J and K. The standard voltage is 127 / 220 V and the standard frequency is 50 Hz.
+In Madagascar the power plug sockets are of type C, D, E, J and K. The standard voltage is 127 / 220 V and the frequency is 50 Hz.

 Power plug adapter needed in Madagascar?

-In Madagascar the power plugs and sockets are of type C, D, E, J and K. Check out the following pictures.
+In Madagascar the power plug sockets are of type C, D, E, J and K. Check out the following pictures.
 When living in the United States of America you need a power plug adapter for sockets type C, D, E, J and K.